 The third reason cited by banks for refusing credit is "the perception of widespread corruption in the construction industry".
 Irregularities in public procurement are widely reported within the construction community.
 Some contractors are said to pay illegal charges - sometimes fixed percentages up to a total of 30% of overall contract cost - to help them win contracts.
 Illegal payments may also be demanded during construction and also before certificates are released.

 It is believed that contractors who refuse to pay such illegal charges may find it difficult to win projects.
 Where they win projects, they may experience delays before certificates are issued as well as delays to payments due.
 It is difficult to ascertain the veracity of such claims since contractors who experience this are generally reluctant to report or discuss this for fear of being victimised in the award of future projects.
 The payments of such fees generally reduce the profitability of projects, lead to shoddy work and in some cases lead to abandoned projects thus increasing the risk to banks and other financial institutions of financing construction projects.
-Bankers' perceptions of how this phenomenon affects Ghanaian contractors' ability to raise bank finance are summarised in fig. 6.35.
+Bankers'' perceptions of how this phenomenon affects Ghanaian contractors'' ability to raise bank finance are summarised in fig. 6.35.

-Fig 6.35 Effect of perception of widespread corruption on ability to raise finance respondents whilst for the 30% of the respondents chose 4 and 5; this was a major cause for refusing contractor loan applications.
+6.4.5.1 Banks which have policies not to support construction whilst for the 30% of the respondents chose 4 and 5; this was a major cause for refusing contractor loan applications.
 The responses indicate that 30% of respondents confirmed that it was the position of their banks not to finance construction projects.
 This shows that it is not a popular policy position for banks as a policy not to finance construction projects (fig. 6.36).